Thinkmill/manypkg/.changeset/cyan-cups-push.md

 Add new check: INTERNAL_DEV_DEP_NOT_STAR

-This check moves internal devDepencies between packages to be `*` - so in a case where I had a package sunshine, which depends on internal package 'sun':
+This check moves internal devDependencies between packages to be `*` - so in a case where I had a package sunshine, which depends on internal package 'sun':

 ```json
 {